 Remove all hair from blades.
-Dip a piece of cotton pad an approved disinfectant, and rub over the surfaces of the electrodes and cutting blades of the instruments.
+Dip a piece of cotton pad into hospital level or EPA disinfectant or other approved disinfectant, and rub over the surfaces of the electrodes and cutting blades of the instruments.
 Re-apply disinfectant.
 Dry electrodes and implements thoroughly.